AlexanderMatveev2908/PFN-job-application-tracker/README.md

 yarn install && yarn install_pkg
 ```

-This will initialize the project and install all required packages for both the client and server.
+This will initialize the project and install all required packages for both client and server.

 ---